 How does a Recommendation System fit in an Audio Streaming Platform?

-The most common example of an audio streaming platform is music applications such as Spotify.
+The most common example of an audio streaming website is music applications such as Spotify.
 So, let us try to understand it through such music streaming platforms.
 Let me ask you a few questions first.

 - Have you ever noticed how after listening to one favorite song of yours, another one is lined up?